blrk/OpenStack-labs.io/glance/README.md

 <li>Component based architecture: Quickly add new behaviors</li>
 <li>Highly available: Scale to very serious workloads</li>
 <li>Fault tolerant: Isolated processes avoid cascading failures</li>
-<li>Recoverable: Failures should be easy to diagnose, debug, and rectify<li>
+<li>Recoverable: Failures should be easy to diagnose, debug, and rectify</li>
 <li>Open standards: Be a reference implementation for a community-driven api</li>

+<a href="https://docs.openstack.org/glance/latest/">For more info visit here</a>